Kremlin critics to contest online voting in Duma election

 They all lost single-constituency races in Moscow, where nearly 2 million votes were cast online in addition to at polling stations.
 Many of the candidates were endorsed by the Smart Voting strategy designed by imprisoned opposition leader Alexei Navalny.

 Navalny’s team hoped to undermine United Russia’s dominance in parliament with Smart Voting, which backed candidates who had the best chance of defeating those supported by the Kremlin.
-However, authorities undertook a massive effort to suppress the project.
+However, authorities undertook a massive effort to suppress the project, including pressuring Apple and Google to remove an app designed by Navalny’s allies from their Russian online stores.

+In a social media post relayed through his lawyers from prison, Navalny blasted “the almighty Big Tech” for turning into President Vladimir Putin’s “helpers” and for “recognizing the right of an authoritarian thief to subjugate the internet, turning it into an instrument of retaining the grip on power.”

-The election has been widely seen as an important part of Russian President Vladimir Putin’s efforts to cement his grip on power ahead of the 2024 presidential election, in which control of the State Duma, or parliament, will be key.
+The election has been widely seen as an important part of Putin’s efforts to cement his grip on power ahead of the 2024 presidential election, in which control of the State Duma, or parliament, will be key.

 Smart Voting-endorsed candidates were ahead in at least half of Moscow’s 15 single-constituency races until the results of online voting came in on Monday afternoon.